-- A. The project must be co-directed by two faculty members, both of whom meet the requirements of the PI Eligibility policy.
+- The project must be co-directed by two faculty members, both of whom meet the requirements of the PI Eligibility policy.
 Both must have primary appointments within the LLU School of Medicine, and the two Principle Investigators must have their primary appointments in two different departments.
-Additional individuals can provide letters of support as co-investigators, but no more than two Principle Investigators may be named on an application. - B. One member must be a clinician, with a primary appointment in one of the clinical departments of LLU, and the other must be a full-time basic scientist with a primary or secondary appointment in one of the two basic science departments (Department of Basic Science or the Department of Pathology and Human Anatomy). - C. At least one co-PI must have received less than \$100,000 in direct support for their research activities during the 12 months preceding the deadline for applications.
-There are no financial restrictions on the funding that has been available to the other co-PI. - D. Publication of a minimum of one peer-reviewed manuscript during the past year [to be included in the biosketch(es)] is required for eligibility.
-This publication can be authored by either member of the team. - E. Individuals who have received prior awards through the GCAT mechanism may reapply for GCAT support provided that for each prior GCAT award one or both of the PIs have submitted one or more applications for extramural funding on which they are listed as PI or coinvestigator.
-The grant application must have occurred after receiving the prior GCAT award.
-This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team. - F. Teams that submitted applications that were not funded in a previous round may resubmit a revised application.
-The application should be preceded by an "Introduction to the Revised Application", of up to one page, that describes the changes made to the proposal. - G. Only studies conducted at facilities within the School of Medicine will be considered, though supplies, services or reagents from other facilities are allowed.
+Additional individuals can provide letters of support as co-investigators, but no more than two Principle Investigators may be named on an application. - One member must be a clinician, with a primary appointment in one of the clinical departments of LLU, and the other must be a full-time basic scientist with a primary or secondary appointment in one of the basic science departments (Department of Basic Science or the Department of Pathology and Human Anatomy). - At least one co-PI must have received less than \$100,000 in direct support for their research activities during the 12 months preceding the deadline for applications.
+There are no financial restrictions on the funding that has been available to the other co-PI. - Publication of a minimum of one peer-reviewed manuscript during the past year [to be included in the biosketch(es)] is required for eligibility.
+This publication can be authored by either member of the team.

-H. While an individual or a team may submit more than one application per cycle, no more than one award will be made to any investigator.
+- Individuals who have received prior awards through the GCAT mechanism may reapply for GCAT support provided that for each prior GCAT award one or both of the PIs have met the indicators of success noted above, where both the manuscript submission and the grant application must have occurred after receiving the prior GCAT award.
+This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team.
+Additional details are noted in the section below. - Teams that submitted applications that were not funded in a previous round may be invited to resubmit a revised application.
+The application should be preceded by an "Introduction to the Revised Application", of up to one page, that describes the changes made to the proposal. - Only studies conducted at facilities within the School of Medicine will be considered, though supplies, services or reagents from other facilities are allowed. - While an individual or a team may submit more than one application per cycle, no more than one award will be made to any investigator.
 For example, if a clinician submits two applications, each of which represents a partnership with a different basic scientist, only one would be eligible for an award.
 Individuals can serve as the PI on only one active GCAT award at a time.

-Eligibility for previous GCAT recipients (one page per previous awardee, to be submitted as part of the preproposal): If one or both of the applicants is a previous GCAT recipient, provide the following for each previous GCAT award.
+Eligibility for previous GCAT recipients (one page per previous awardee): If one or both of the applicants is a previous GCAT recipient, provide the following for each previous GCAT award.

-- Published papers:
+- Peer-reviewed and published papers:

 - Citations for one or more articles that were published or accepted subsequent to the previous GCAT award and that acknowledge GCAT funding support from LLU.

 - PDF of or hyperlink to the article(s).

 - Extramural grant applications:

 - LLeRA number

 - Principal Investigator

 - o Title

 - Sponsor name

 - Date of submission

 - Amount

-- Current status (i.e., funded, pending, scored, not discussed, etc.)
+- o Current status (i.e., funded, pending, scored, not discussed, etc.)